BBarisKilic/Arduino-Car-Project/README.md

 # Arduino-Car-Project
-It is an example arduino car project for ArduBlu.
+It is an example Arduino car project for ArduBlu.